StatCan/tass-ssat/README.md

 #### Build Conda Package

-To build the conda package, navigate to the root of the directory and type `conda build conda-recipe`.
+To build the conda package, navigate to the root of the directory and type `conda build <module>/conda-recipe`.
 The package can be found in a folder specified in the command output.
-You can always install it via `conda install --use-local tass` if you wish to install it in the same environment you built it.
+You can always install it via `conda install --use-local <module>` if you wish to install it in the same environment you built it.

+### Installation

+The framework can be installed by downloading the appropriate release and then running the install command.

+#### pip

+Download the .whl file for the desired release version.
+Using the CLI with pip and python >=3.10 enter the command `pip install <path/to/wheel/file>`

+#### conda

+Download the .tar.bz2 file for the desired release version.
+Using your conda environment enter the command `conda install <path/to/tar.bz2/file>`.
+After this instllation is successful enter the command `conda install --use-local <module name>` to install dependencies.

 ### Utilization

 The testing framework can be invoked from your CLI with the command

-`python -m tass --file ./path/to/config/file --browser <chrome|firefox|edge>`.
+`python -m tass.base --file/-f ./path/to/config/file --browser/-b <chrome|firefox|edge>`.

 #### Demo

 The repository comes with a working demo.
 Clone the repository, then create and active your conda environment.
-Assuming the working directory is the root of the git repository, you can run the demo with `python -m ./tass/ --file demo/tass_sample.json`.
-Please note that the tass_sample.json file will need to be adjusted if you want to run the demo with a different browser than Google Chrome.
+Assuming the working directory is the root of the git repository, you can run the demo with `python -m tass.base --file/-f demo/tass_sample.json --browser/-b <chrome|firefox|edge>`.

-This short demo will go through some of the actions Selenium actions TASS supports on a test webpage.
+This short demo will go through some of the actions TASS supports on a test webpage.
 The test webpage is locally present in the repository.